 - Boil potatoes in salted water until tender Do not remove the skin.

-- In a mixing bowl add Margerine, Sour Cream, and all the Garlic cloves that were roasted.
+- In a mixing bowl add butter, Sour Cream, and all the Garlic cloves that were roasted.

 - Mix until smooth.
 (I used my Kitchen Aid mixer it works perfect!)